FoxSamu/json/README.md

 I am working on hosting the compiled JavaDoc online.

 ## Changelog

+### 0.5.1
+- Added support for streaming multiple JSON documents over a single stream, through two new interfaces `JsonInput` and `JsonOutput`.
+- The project now has a named module and can now be used as a dependency in other module-based projects.

 ### 0.5
 - **Changed base package name and artifact group from `net.shadew` to `dev.runefox`**